-Share your Minnesota Bucket List with us in the comments!
+Share your Minnesota Bucket List with me in the comments!

 Watch the raptors migrate south for the winter from Hawk Ridge bird observatory in Duluth.